-In Wamena, there are several tribal villages to explore in the surrounding countryside.
+From Wamena, the main town in the Baliem Valley, there are several tribal villages to explore in the surrounding countryside.
 These can be visited in just one day, and one of them is allegedly home to a 300-year-old tribal chieftain mummy.
-Aside from that, there’s a local fruit and vegetable market - that’s it.
+Aside from that, there’s a local fruit and vegetable market – that’s it.

 As you walk along the pavement, watch out for enormous manholes.
 At night they’re hard to spot, but easy to fall into – which can lead to some nasty injuries.

 If you’re looking for Wi-Fi packages, check out Berkat Cellular.
-If you have no cash or credit cards, go to Bank Rakyat where you can withdraw sent cash via world remit.
+If you have no cash or credit cards, there are several ATMs in town, or go to Bank Rakyat where you can withdraw sent cash via world remit.

 Most people visit Wamena to arrange a trek through the Baliem Valley.
 Unless you’ve got an excellent grasp of Papuan, hire a guide.
 Expensive guides can be found at the airport, or you can organise a mid-range priced guide through your hotel staff.
 The cheapest guides were bearded, shoeless dudes who wandered the streets, speaking garbled English.
 I chose a guide from the latter group and never regretted it.